This super easy Beet Salad with Goat Cheese is served on a bed of baby spinach and arugula with segmented oranges and chopped pistachios.

 Ingredients Needed

 Each ingredient in this beet salad plays a vital role in the whole dish.
-If you’re ready for a salad that will blow you away, you’ve gotta give this recipe a try.

 Here’s the list of ingredients you’ll need, but as always, you can find the full printable recipe card below.